redis/redis-doc/topics/rdd-2.md

 is not required in order to load data from the RDB file.

-For example thanks to the info fields specified in this document it will be possible to add to RDB informations like file creation time, Redis version generating the file, and any other useful information, in a way that not every field is required for an RDB version 7 file to be correctly processed.
+For example thanks to the info fields specified in this document it will be possible to add to RDB information like file creation time, Redis version generating the file, and any other useful information, in a way that not every field is required for an RDB version 7 file to be correctly processed.